Josh Naylor Preview, Player Props: Guardians vs. Reds

-On Tuesday, Josh Naylor (.378 slugging percentage in past 10 games, with zero home runs) and the Cleveland Guardians play the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
-First pitch is at 6:10 PM ET.
+Josh Naylor -- with a slugging percentage of .270 in his past 10 games (including zero homers) -- will be in action for the Cleveland Guardians against the Cincinnati Reds, with Andrew Abbott on the hill, on September 27 at 6:10 PM ET.

 Sportsbook Promo Codes